pce-uw-jscript400/w2-express/readme.md

 * **Question:** What type of thing is `next` and what does it represent in the callback?

-* **Your Answer:** it is a function that informs the application to continue running the application.
+* **Your Answer:** it is a function that informs the application to continue running the application to find the next available matching route.

 * **Question:** Instead of a `GET` request, lets say we want to listen in for a `POST` request.
 What do you think you needs to change?